Dear Colleague Letter: Computer and Information Science and Engineering Graduate Fellowships (CSGrad4US)

 A. Application Preparation Instructions

-- Personal Statement, including Relevant Background Experience: Describe your professional career and accomplishments since your college graduation and why you are interested in pursuing a Ph.D. degree in a CISE discipline at this stage in your professional development.
+- Personal Statement#1—Relevant Background Experience: Describe your professional career and accomplishments since your college graduation and why you are interested in pursuing a Ph.D. degree in a CISE discipline at this stage in your professional development (see section B below).

-- Addressing Underrepresentation in CISE Disciplines: Describe ways you plan to contribute in the future to addressing the longstanding underrepresentation of various populations - including women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Native Pacific Islanders, and persons with disabilities - in the CISE disciplines.
+- Personal Statement #2—Addressing Underrepresentation in CISE Disciplines: Describe ways you plan to contribute in the future to addressing the longstanding underrepresentation of various populations — including women, Blacks and African Americans, Hispanics and Latinos, American Indians, Alaska Natives, Native Hawaiians, other Pacific Islanders, and persons with disabilities — in the CISE disciplines (see section B below).

 - Transcript PDF(s).
-In the application form template, CSGrad4US Fellowship applicants must list their baccalaureate institution and must provide a PDF transcript(s) from the institution(s).
+In the registration form, CSGrad4US Fellowship applicants must list their baccalaureate institution and must provide a PDF transcript(s) from the institution(s).
 Any other education institutions attended with a start date prior to the application deadline must also be specified, and corresponding transcripts are required.
 Transcripts are required for all degree-granting programs listed.
-Transcripts may be included for all other institutions listed in the Education section of the Application Form Template.
-If the CSGrad4US Fellowship applicant started a professional master's degree program in the fall of the application year and the master's institution does not provide unofficial or official transcripts prior to the application deadline, the applicant may submit a class schedule/enrollment verification form in place of a transcript.
-At least one transcript must be attached to the applicant's application for the application to be accepted.
-Applicants should redact personally-identifiable information (date of birth, individual Social Security Numbers, personal financial information, home addresses, home telephone numbers and personal email addresses) from the transcripts before uploading.
+Transcripts may be included for all other institutions listed in the Education section of the Application Form.
+If the CSGrad4US Fellowship applicant started a professional master’s degree program in the fall of the application year and the master’s institution does not provide unofficial or official transcripts prior to the application deadline, the applicant may submit a class schedule/enrollment verification form in place of a transcript.
+At least one transcript must be attached to the applicant’s application for the application to be accepted.
+Applicants should redact personally-identifiable information (date of birth, individual Social Security Numbers, personal financial information, home addresses, home telephone numbers and personal email addresses) from the transcripts before uploading in ETAP where indicated.
 NSF does not accept encrypted or password-protected transcripts.
-Should an applicant need to submit multiple transcripts, these should be packaged together in a single PDF named transcript-[your 9-digit NSF ID].pdf.

 - Resume.
-A two-page resume with work, leadership, service, and research experience as well as education history must be included as an attachment named resume-[your 9-digit NSF ID].pdf.
+A two-page resume with work, leadership, service, and research experience as well as education history must be uploaded in PDF format in ETAP where indicated.

 Only the information required in the application will be reviewed.
 No additional items or information will be accepted or reviewed.
-For the attachments, please use the file names specified above.
 Do not provide links to web pages within the application.
 Images, if included, must be within the page limits.
-Review of the application and reference letter is based solely on the materials received by the application and reference letter deadlines.
-All materials, except the reference letter, must be submitted in one email.
+Review of the application and reference letter is based solely on the materials received by the application deadline.

 Failure to comply fully with the above requirements will result in the application being deemed ineligible.

-Applications that are incomplete due to missing the required transcripts by the application due date and/or reference letter by the reference letter deadline will be deemed ineligible.
-CSGrad4US Fellowship applicants are advised to submit applications early to avoid unanticipated delays on the deadline dates.
+Applications will not be accepted after the application due date and a reference letter must be received by the application due date or the application will not be considered.
+CSGrad4US Fellowship applicants are advised to request reference letters and submit applications early to avoid unanticipated delays in submitting them by the deadline dates.

 B. Guidance for Personal Statements

-The two statements must together total no more than five (5) pages.
+The length of the two personal statements must together total no more than five (5) pages.
 By applying to CSGrad4US, applicants are certifying that the two statements in the application are their own original work.
 The statements must be written using the following guidelines:

 - standard 8.5" x 11" page size;